 3. Local Payment

-In addition to credit cards, there is another foreign trade payment method—local payment, which involves using popular local payment tools in various countries for collection, similar to the most commonly used „Alipay“ and „WeChat Pay“ in China.
-Examples include: Russian e-wallets WebMoney and QiWi Wallet; Germany„s Sofortbanking; the Netherlands“ iDEAL, etc. This method has gradually become widespread, and many major e-commerce platforms, whether AliExpress, DHgate, Banggood, or LightInTheBox, have already integrated it.
-On one hand, it can supplement the portion of the population not covered by credit cards, improving the conversion rate; on the other hand, local payments generally do not support chargebacks, providing some security for merchants.
-I don„t know which market you are targeting, but here are a few examples of local payments:
+Besides credit cards, there is another foreign trade payment method—local payment, which involves using payment tools popular in each country for collection, similar to the most commonly used „Alipay“ and „WeChat Pay“ in China.
+Examples include: Russia„s electronic wallets Webmoney, QiWi Wallet; Germany“s Sofortbanking; the Netherlands„ iDEAL, etc. This method has gradually become widespread.
+Many large e-commerce platforms, whether AliExpress, DHgate, Banggood, or LightInTheBox, have already integrated them.
+On one hand, it can supplement the user base not covered by credit cards, improving the conversion rate; on the other hand, local payments generally do not support chargebacks, providing some security for merchants.
+I don“t know which market you are targeting, but here are a few examples of local payments:

-- QIWI, Yandex.Money, WebMoney—the three commonly used e-wallets in Russia
+- QIWI, Yandex.Money, WebMoney—Russia's three commonly used electronic wallets.

-- Dragonpay—one of the main payment methods in the Philippines.
-Users can pay via online banking, mobile payments, ATM, and offline physical stores.
+- Dragonpay—One of the main payment methods in the Philippines.
+Users can pay via online banking, mobile payments, ATMs, and offline physical stores.

-However, due to limitations such as the merchant's company entity, settlement, and language barriers, it can be difficult for merchants to directly integrate these methods.
-Therefore, they can seek professional payment companies to help with integration:
+However, limited by the merchant's company entity, settlement, and language barriers, it can be difficult for merchants to integrate directly.
+Therefore, you can seek professional payment companies to help you integrate:

-Payssion (Global Local Payments): Targeted at enterprises and individuals with cross-border payment collection needs; can integrate over 300 local payment methods worldwide, supporting various payment methods including online banking transfers, e-wallets, prepaid cards, carrier billing, and cash payments.
+Payssion (Global Local Payments): For enterprises and individuals with cross-border collection needs; can integrate over 300 local payment methods globally, supporting various payment methods including online banking transfers, e-wallets, prepaid cards, carrier billing, and cash payments.

 Security: Generally does not support chargebacks, so security is relatively high.

-Integration Method: Simple integration process.
-Submit an application on the official website, and upon approval, an API interface will be provided to integrate multiple payment methods.
+Integration Method: Simple integration.
+Submit an application on the official website; after approval, an API interface will be provided to integrate multiple payment methods.
 Technical staff will assist throughout the process.

-Fees:Both buyers and sellers bear the bank fees in their respective locations.
+Fees:Both the buyer and seller bear the bank fees in their respective locations.
 Specific fees are calculated based on the actual rates of the banks.

-Advantages:Fast payment collection, funds arrive within minutes; payment is made before shipment, ensuring the merchant's interests are not compromised.
+Advantages:Fast collection, funds arrive within minutes; payment before shipment ensures the merchant's interests are not compromised.

 Disadvantages:Payment before shipment can easily lead to buyer distrust; limited user base restricts the merchant's transaction volume.
-Both buyers and sellers must pay handling fees, and international wire transfer fees are relatively high.
-For example, Wells Fargo charges $45 per transaction.
+Both buyer and seller have to pay handling fees, and international wire transfer fees are high, for example, Wells Fargo charges $45 per transaction.

-Applicable Scope:Wire transfer is a common model for traditional foreign trade B2B payments and collections, suitable for large transactions.
+Applicable Scope:Wire transfer is a common model for traditional foreign trade B2B payments and is suitable for large transactions.

 2. Western Union

-Advantages:Fast fund arrival; fees are borne by the buyer, which is cost-effective for the seller; funds can be withdrawn before shipment, ensuring good security.
+Advantages:Fast receipt of funds; the fee is borne by the buyer, which is cost-effective for the seller; money can be withdrawn before shipping, ensuring good security.

-Disadvantages:Extremely high risk for the buyer, making it difficult for buyers to accept; both buyers and sellers need to visit a Western Union offline counter; handling fees are relatively high.
+Disadvantages:Extremely high risk for the buyer, making it difficult for buyers to accept; both buyer and seller need to visit a Western Union offline counter; relatively high fees.

 Applicable Scope:Medium-amount payments below $10,000.

-MoneyGram is a fast, simple, reliable, and convenient international remittance method launched by Money Gram.
+MoneyGram is a fast, simple, reliable, and convenient international money transfer service launched by Money Gram.
 Currently, the company has over 50,000 agent locations in 150 countries and regions worldwide.
 The recipient can collect the funds using the reference number provided by the sender.

-Advantages:Fast remittance speed, funds can arrive in just over ten minutes; relatively low fees for smaller remittance amounts, no intermediary bank fees, no telegraphic transfer fees; simple procedures, no need to fill out complex remittance routing information, and recipients do not need to pre-open a bank account.
+Advantages:Fast transfer speed, funds can arrive within minutes; relatively low fees for smaller amounts, no intermediary bank fees, no telegraphic charges; simple procedures, no need to fill out complex transfer paths, and the recipient does not need to pre-open a bank account.

-Disadvantages:Both the remitter and the recipient must be individuals; it must be an overseas remittance; if the customer remits from a cash account, an additional fee for cash-to-foreign exchange conversion will be charged.
+Disadvantages:Both the sender and recipient must be individuals; it must be an overseas transfer; if the customer uses a cash account for the transfer, an additional cash-to-exchange fee may apply.

-Applicable Scope:The maximum single MoneyGram remittance amount must not exceed $10,000 (exclusive); the daily cumulative maximum remittance limit per remitter for MoneyGram is $20,000 (exclusive).
+Applicable Scope:The maximum single MoneyGram transfer amount must not exceed $10,000 (exclusive); the daily cumulative maximum limit for MoneyGram transfers per sender is $20,000 (exclusive).

 4. Offshore Bank Account

-Sellers receive remittances from overseas platforms or buyers through offshore bank accounts opened in non-mainland regions such as Hong Kong, the United States, and Singapore.
+Sellers receive payments from overseas platforms or buyers through offshore bank accounts opened in non-mainland locations such as Hong Kong, the United States, or Singapore.

-Fees:Depends on the region and bank for sending/receiving funds and the foreign exchange settlement method.
+Fees:Depends on the region and bank for receiving/remitting funds and the method of currency settlement.

-Advantages:Not subject to mainland China's foreign exchange controls, allowing unlimited telegraphic transfers without the annual $50,000 foreign exchange settlement limit; regions like Hong Kong also allow free transfers and remittances between different currencies.
+Advantages:Not subject to mainland China's foreign exchange controls, allowing unlimited wire transfers without the annual $50,000 settlement limit; in regions like Hong Kong, free transfers between different currencies are also possible.

-Disadvantages:Offshore account operations are inconvenient; abnormal account activity, foreign tax issues, etc., can lead to risks such as fund freezing; the documentation required for legitimate foreign exchange settlement is relatively cumbersome, and underground settlement carries risks.
+Disadvantages:Offshore account operations are inconvenient; abnormal account activity or foreign tax issues can lead to risks such as fund freezing; providing documentation for legitimate currency settlement is relatively cumbersome, while underground settlement carries risks.

-Applicable Scope:Suitable for both traditional foreign trade and cross-border e-commerce, but requires sellers to have an overseas offshore company and the ability to handle related tax and other issues.
-There are many methods for cross-border payment collection and remittance; those mentioned above are some commonly used payment collection methods in the process.
-Because
+Applicable Scope:Suitable for both traditional foreign trade and cross-border e-commerce, but requires sellers with overseas offshore companies and the ability to handle related tax and other issues.
+There are many methods for cross-border payment collection; the ones mentioned above are some commonly used payment methods in the process.

-Cross-border Payment Collection and RemittanceThis is a complex issue involving national and regional policies, cross-border platform compatibility, and the nature of transactions.
-In short, not only do online and offline payment collection models differ, but different payment collection methods need to be chosen based on different amounts, different cross-border platforms, different regions, and different currencies.
-Therefore, different payment collection methods are suitable for different situations; only by understanding them better can we utilize them more effectively.
-Below, we share the differences in payment habits across different regions.
+Cross-border payment collection and remittanceThis is a complex issue involving national and regional policies, cross-border platform compatibility, and the nature of transactions.
+In short, not only do online and offline payment collection and remittance models differ, but different methods must also be chosen based on varying amounts, different cross-border platforms, regions, and currencies.
+Therefore, different payment collection and remittance methods are suitable for different situations; only by understanding them better can we utilize them more effectively.
+Below, we share the differences in payment habits across various regions.

 Differences in Payment Habits Across Regions

-1 North America (generally referring to the United States and Canada)
+1 North America (referring to the United States and Canada)

 North America is the world's most developed online shopping market.
-Consumers in North America are accustomed to and familiar with various advanced electronic payment methods.
-Online payments, phone payments, email payments, and other payment methods are not unfamiliar to American consumers.
-In the United States, credit cards are one of the commonly used online payment methods.
+Consumers in this region are accustomed to and familiar with various advanced electronic payment methods.
+Online payments, phone payments, email payments, and other methods are not unfamiliar to American consumers.
+In the United States, credit cards are one of the commonly used payment methods online.

 2 Europe

-Besides international cards like Visa and MasterCard, Europeans are most accustomed to electronic payment methods and also prefer using local cards, such as: Maestro (UK), Solo (UK), Laser (Ireland), Carte Bleue (France), Dankort (Denmark), 4B (Spain), CartaSi (Italy), etc. At the same time, PayPal is also an electronic payment method very familiar to Americans.
-Generally speaking, consumers in European countries are relatively trustworthy; however, online retail targeting Spain carries relatively higher risks.
+Besides international cards like Visa and MasterCard, Europeans are most accustomed to electronic payment methods and also prefer using local cards, such as: Maestro (UK), Solo (UK), Laser (Ireland), Carte Bleue (France), Dankort (Denmark), 4B (Spain), CartaSi (Italy), etc. Meanwhile, PayPal is also an electronic payment method Americans are very familiar with.
+Generally speaking, consumers in European countries are relatively honest, but online retail targeting Spain carries relatively higher risks.

 3 Japan

 Local online payment methods in Japan are mainly credit card payments and mobile payments.
 The Japanese credit card organization is JCB, and JCB cards supporting 20 currencies are commonly used for online payments.
-In addition, most Japanese people typically have a Visa and a MasterCard.
+In addition, most Japanese people usually have a Visa and a MasterCard.
 Compared to other developed countries, online retail trade between Japan and China is not as developed, but offline consumption by Japanese in China is quite active, especially for Japanese tourists.
 Using shopping websites can establish long-term connections with them.
-With Alipay entering the Japanese market, users accustomed to Alipay in China will soon be able to use Alipay to directly receive Japanese yen.
-In Japan, the number of people using mobile phones to access the internet has surpassed those using personal computers, and they are also accustomed to using mobile phones for online shopping.
-Their mobile phones can be used for airport boarding verification, building access keys, transit cards, credit cards, payment cards, etc.
+With Alipay entering the Japanese market, users accustomed to Alipay domestically will soon be able to use Alipay to directly receive yen.
+In Japan, the number of people using mobile phones to access the internet has already surpassed those using personal computers, and they are also very accustomed to using mobile phones for online shopping.
+Their mobile phones can be used for airport boarding verification, building access keys, transportation cards, credit cards, payment cards, etc.

 4 South Korea

 The online shopping market in South Korea is very developed.
 Their mainstream shopping platforms are mostly C2C platforms, such as Auction, Gmarket, 11ST, etc. Additionally, there are numerous B2C online stores, such as brand enterprise shops and shops opened by celebrities.
-Online payment methods in South Korea are relatively closed; generally, only domestic South Korean bank cards are provided for online payments.
-Visa and MasterCard are used less frequently and are often listed under overseas payments to facilitate shopping by non-Korean foreign customers.
-PayPal is also used by many in South Korea but is not a mainstream payment method.
+Online payment methods in South Korea are relatively closed; generally, only domestic Korean bank cards are provided for online payments.
+Visa and MasterCard are used less frequently and are often listed under overseas payments to facilitate shopping for non-Korean foreign customers.
+PayPal is also used by many in South Korea, but it is not a mainstream payment method.

 5 Australia, Singapore, South Africa, and South America

-For merchants trading with regions like Australia, Singapore, and South Africa, the most familiar electronic payment methods are Visa and MasterCard, and they are also accustomed to using PayPal electronic accounts for payments.
-Online payment habits in Australia and South Africa are very similar to those in the United States, with frequent credit card use and PayPal being very common.
+For merchants doing business with traders in regions like Australia, Singapore, and South Africa, the most familiar electronic payment methods are Visa and MasterCard.
+They are also accustomed to using PayPal electronic accounts for payments.
+The online payment habits in Australia and South Africa are very similar to those in the United States, with more use of credit cards, and PayPal is also very common.
 In Singapore, the three banking giants—OCBC Bank, UOB, and DBS Bank—have seen rapid development in internet banking services, making direct credit and debit card online payments very convenient.
 Brazil also has a significant online shopping market; although they are more cautious about online shopping, it is also a very promising market.

 6 Other Less Developed Countries

-Such as less developed countries in Southeast Asia, South Asian countries, and central-northern Africa, these regions generally also use credit card payments.
-Using electronic collection methods to receive cross-border payments from less developed countries in these regions carries relatively high risks.
-At this time, it is essential to fully utilize the anti-fraud services provided by third-party payment service providers to pre-screen out malicious fraudulent orders and risky orders.
-For friends dealing directly with customers, once receiving orders from these regions, please think twice, conduct more background checks, and try to minimize business risks.
+Such as less developed countries in Southeast Asia, South Asian countries, and central and northern Africa, these regions generally also use credit card payments.
+Using electronic collection methods to receive cross-border payments from less developed countries in these areas carries relatively high risks.
+At this time, it is essential to fully utilize the anti-fraud services provided by third-party payment service providers to preemptively block malicious fraudulent orders and risky orders.
+For friends dealing directly with customers, once receiving orders from these regions, it is still advisable to think twice, conduct more background checks, and try to minimize business risks.
 With the development of global e-commerce, most countries in Europe, Latin America, the Middle East, and Southeast Asia have their own local payment methods.
 Due to factors such as environment and cultural differences, user payment habits also vary from country to country.
 For example, Alipay is most popular in China, Americans use PayPal and credit cards the most, Russia commonly uses Qiwi and Yandex.Money, Brazil prefers Boleto payments, Germany is popular with Sofortbanking, the Netherlands commonly uses iDEAL, Southeast Asia uses MOLPay and MOLPoints the most, and the Middle East has its own local payments CashU and Onecard.
 These overseas local payments hold a certain market share in each region or country.
-They not only help local people better purchase physical and virtual goods online but are also gradually being used by global merchants for cross-border payment collection.
+They not only help locals better purchase physical and virtual goods online but are also gradually being used by global merchants for cross-border collection.

 Comments are closed